BotBotMe/botbot-web/docs/developers.rst

 1. **botbot-bot:** An IRC client capable of connecting to multiple IRC networks, and connecting multiple channels and nicks per network.
 (Go)
 2. **botbot-plugins:** A plugin framework - plugins receive messages from IRC channels and can respond within the channel.
 (Python)
 3. **botbot-web:** A web site for managing bots/channels as well as a beautiful public interface for channel logs.
 (Python/Django)
-4. **botbot-eventsource:** A basic SSE provider that the web site can connect to for real-time logs.
-(Go)
+4. **nginx + push-stream-module:** An SSE provider that the web site can connect to for real-time logs.

 .. image:: /images/botbot-architecture.png